Clawfoot Copper Bathtub Black Outside

 Why you should consider investing in a copper bath

 Copper bathtubs are proven to have healing benefits for the human body.
 Soaking yourself regularly in a copper bathtub rejuvenate and enrich your cells and tissues.
-For the people living in European and Western countries where the temperatures are freezing cold, copper bathtubs have been of the historic importance because of intrinsic property of the copper to adapt and maintain the temperature of substance that comes in its contact, copper bathtub can keep the hot water hot and the cold water cold for longer duration than their counterpart ceramic tubs.
+For the people living in European and Western countries where the temperatures are freezing cold, copper bathtubs have been of historic importance because of the intrinsic property of copper to adapt and maintain the temperature of substance that comes in its contact, copper bathtub can keep the hot water hot and the cold water cold for a longer duration than their counterpart ceramic tubs.

 Copper is a natural antibacterial agent.
-It is common to use brass door handles in public buildings (brass being a copper alloy) because they help prevent disease transmission.
+It is common to use brass door handles in public buildings (brass is a copper alloy) because they help prevent disease transmission.
 Since you are not the only one who will be using the bathtub in your bathroom hence, it is important to make sure that the material of your tub is antibacterial to prevent the disease transmission that may happen by coming in contact with different human bodies.